puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 extend to more complex configurations.

 You already created a `files` directory inside the `pasture` module directory.
-Just like placing manifests inside a module's `manifests` directory lets Puppet find the classes they define, placing files in the module's `files` directory makes them available to Puppet.
+Just like placing manifests inside a module's `manifests` directory allows Puppet find the classes they define, placing files in the module's `files` directory makes them available to Puppet.